silky/chrisdone-homepage/posts/goodbye-lastfm.markdown

 [Grooveshark](http://grooveshark.com) (which is pretty much all I use right now to play music) that would submit tracks every 30 seconds to my local server.
 I'll probably make a script for YouTube, too, because I sometimes listen to music on there.
+Grooveshark supports “favouriting” tracks, which I also added a hook for—when a track is favourited, it submits it to my server as “loved”.
+Like Last.fm, I don't care about what Grooveshark stores.

 I added to the web server a little summary page, then I installed it on my Hetzner dedicated host under chrisdone.com,